someparty/someparty/source/articles/2020-03-08-took-too-much.html.markdown

 [Watch: Pottery - "Take Your Time" @ YouTube](https://youtu.be/ay1O0tRNjyo "#")

-The Montreal post-punk group [Corridor](https://corridormtl.bandcamp.com) also has a new video online, giving life to the hypnotic *Junoir* track "Grand Cheval."
+The Montreal post-punk group [Corridor](https://corridormtl.bandcamp.com) also has a new video online, giving life to the hypnotic *Junior* track "Grand Cheval."
 The clip features animation by the Calgary musician and animator [Chad VanGaalen](https://chadvangaalen.bandcamp.com/), revisiting the bizarre alien worlds and morphotypes we previously glimpsed in the *TARBOZ* short and his own "Host Body" video.

 *Junior* arrived last year on [Bonsound](http://www.bonsound.com/) in Canada and the legendary [Sub Pop](https://www.subpop.com/) elsewhere, with Corridor holding the distinction of being the first francophone act to join the latter.
-Produced by Emmanuel Éthier, *Junoir* is the band's third album.
+Produced by Emmanuel Éthier, *Junior* is the band's third album.
 Corridor features Jonathan Robert on vocals, guitar, and synths, with Dominic Berthiaume on vocals and bass, Julian Perreault on guitar, and Julien Bakvis drumming.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xNBbCSPZWl0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>